trukhinyuri/gemini-cli/docs/get-started/configuration.md

     HTTP for communication.
   - `headers` (object, optional): A map of HTTP headers to send with requests to `url` or `httpUrl`.
-  - `timeout` (number, optional): Timeout in milliseconds for requests to this MCP server.
+- `timeout` (number, optional): Timeout in milliseconds for requests to this server.
+Default is effectively infinite (~24 days).
   - `trust` (boolean, optional): Trust this server and bypass all tool call confirmations.
   - `description` (string, optional): A brief description of the server, which